stevenwaldron/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A: adaptive websites need to load multiple layouts, responsive websites only need to load one.

 2. Describe what it means to be mobile first vs desktop first.

+A:mobile first is designing for the smallest screen first, then working your way up. desktop first is the opposite, starting with the largest screen then scaling it down to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?

+A: preprocessing allows you to use generate CSS code through a pre processor which has its own unique syntax that makes code easier to write and more reusable.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A: my favorite concept is parametric mixins. they are easy to write and use and it keeps your code DRY. i no longer have any trouble with any of the concepts now that i have studued them enough.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.